 ENERGY, NATURAL RESOURCES AND UTILITIES

-- Employers on a $150 million claim for delay and disruption costs in the development of two Middle Eastern offshore gas fields.
+- Acting for employers on a USD $150 million claim for delay and disruption costs in the development of an offshore gas field.

-- Employers on $100 million claim and counterclaim arising out of a termination of a contract to build offshore oil facilities in the South China Sea.
+- Acting for employers on USD $100 million claim and counterclaim arising out of a termination of a contract to build offshore oil facilities in the South China Sea.